Remain on schedule to commission and commence running all 16 AquaRefining modules by year end

 About Aqua Metals

 Aqua Metals, Inc. (AQMS) is reinventing lead recycling with its patented AquaRefining™ technology.
 Unlike smelting, AquaRefining is a room temperature, water-based process that emits less pollution.
 The modular systems are intended to allow the Company to vastly reduce environmental impact and scale lead acid recycling production capacity by licensing the AquaRefining technology to partners.
-This would meet growing demand for lead to power new applications including stop/start automobile batteries which complement the vehicle’s main battery, Internet data centers, alternative energy applications including solar, wind, and grid scale storage.
-Aqua Metals is based in McCarran, Nevada, and has built its first recycling facility in Nevada’s Tahoe Reno Industrial Complex.
+This could help to meet growing demand for lead to power new applications including stop/start automobile batteries which complement the vehicle’s main battery, lead acid batteries which are in electric vehicles, Internet data centers, alternative energy applications including solar, wind, and grid scale storage.
+Aqua Metals is based in McCarran, NV, and has built its first recycling facility in Nevada’s Tahoe Reno Industrial Complex.
 To learn more, please visit www.aquametals.com.

 Condensed Consolidated Balance Sheets

 (in thousands, except share and per share amounts)